 At eight months she still didn’t like being left home alone, but was able to cope and we had set the building blocks for the future.

-Part Two will cover leaving your cockapoo with family, friends and pet carers for those times you are not able to take your furry friend with you.
+Part Two covers leaving your cockapoo with family, friends and pet carers for those times you are not able to take your furry friend with you.